tokyo-ios-meetup/PresentationSlides/slides.md

 - Four-Slides / Four-Minutes Format

-- SiriKit, Speech Recognition, etc. We would like to see demonstrations of some of the new Apple technologies.
+- ARKit, SiriKit, Speech Recognition, etc. We would like to see demonstrations of some of the new Apple technologies.
 Code samples, what it looks like, etc.

----

-# Video Team

-- We are looking for one more person to help record the meetup.

 ---